Network with Block Node Example

 Advanced: Block Node Routing Configuration

-The --block-node-cfg flag allows you to configure how each consensus node sends blocks to specific block nodes.
+The --priority-mapping flag allows you to configure how each consensus node sends blocks to specific block nodes.

 Usage